Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Porter Cable C7510 60-Gallon compressor Hissing Air Between Cylinders

 Ok, you said there were no dumb questions, so here goes.

 I have a Porter Cable 60 gallon compressor.

 There is a copper line connecting the 2 cylinders.
-In the fitting into one of the cylinders there is a small nickel diameter valve – it leaks a short squirt of air with every stroke of the cylinder.
+In the fitting into one of the cylinders, there is a small nickel diameter valve – it leaks a short squirt of air with every stroke of the cylinder.
 It has a small needle that pops out of it.
-It leaks air from the minute the compressor is activated (even with zero pressure at the start) and continues until approximately 100 psi, at which point it stops emitting air, it seals up, and the compressor continues to run until it reaches 120-126 psi and the compressor stops.
+It leaks air from the minute the compressor is activated (even with zero pressure at the start) and continues until approximately 100 psi, at which point it stops emitting air, seals up, and the compressor continues to run until it reaches 120-126 psi and the compressor stops.

 I don’t think it takes a particularly long time to come up to pressure and the compressor seems to work fine, but this bugs me.
 Is this the way this compressor is supposed to work?
 I cannot find anything about this valve in the parts schematics that I find online.
 If you are standing in front of the compressor the valve that I am talking about is on the cylinder to the right, ie the cylinder furthest away from the motor.
-Anybody have any ideas?
+Does anybody have any ideas?

 Greg, I’ll take a stab at it, and invite anyone else with this Porter Cable c7510 air compressor to join in.